 Useful contributions can be given by SPICE, mapping the near-surface elemental abundances, including that of helium (TBC), which constitutes a reference for establishing abundance variations in the wind.
 PHI can also contribute, providing data suitable for coronal magnetic field extrapolations.

-Note: this is essentially an EUI/Metis sub-objective, but in-situ may be interested also.
+While this is essentially an EUI/Metis sub-objective, in-situ instruments may be interested also.
 For instance, SWA/HIS will measure the α/p density ratio.

 |EUI||FSI Synoptic mode (S), 20-min cadence||Occultor likely to be used in conjunction with this mode|